 Gillette Children’s offers a broad range of physicians and other healthcare professionals who work together to make sure you and your family have the support you need.
 Explore cerebral palsy diagnosis and treatment options.

 If your child has been diagnosed with cerebral palsy, you have time to learn how cerebral palsy will affect them.
 Every child who has cerebral palsy has a unique combination of strengths and challenges.
 No one can predict where your child will fall within this diagnosis.
 Having cerebral palsy doesn’t mean your child will have cognitive impairment.
 Only 30 to 50 percent of children who have cerebral palsy have some level of cognitive impairment, ranging from mild to severe.

 Most people who have cerebral palsy live long, fulfilling and active lives.
 Early intervention and appropriate treatment can help your child improve their abilities and ease cerebral palsy symptoms.

-The Centers for Disease Control and Prevention report that an average of one in 323 children in the U.S. have cerebral palsy, making it the most common motor disability in childhood.
+The Centers for Disease Control and Prevention report that an average of 1 in 323 children in the U.S. have cerebral palsy, making it the most common of the complex motor disorders in childhood.
 You’re not alone.

-There are three common types of cerebral palsy, depending on what part of the brain is affected:
+There are three common types of cerebral palsy with unique symptoms, depending on what part of the brain is affected:

 Spastic cerebral palsy affects different areas of the body: